 Location: Knoxville, TN

 Held annually by sportswear shop Fleet Feet Knoxville, this race is all about community.
-Not only was there a friendly contest for runners to design this year’s official logo, local handmade pottery will serve as trophies, and all proceeds will benefit A Hand Up For Women, a charity that focuses on mentorship, education and development for girls and women everywhere.
+Not only was there a friendly contest for runners to design this year’s official logo, local handmade pottery will serve as trophies.
+Also, all proceeds benefit A Hand Up For Women, a charity that focuses on mentorship, education and development for girls and women.

 Location: Naperville, IL